 In the immediate vicinity of the Aquifer's major discharge at Barton Springs, periods of high and low flow have been a natural characteristic of the Barton Springs/Barton Creek ecosystem (City of Austin, 2013, 2007a, 2007b, 2006, 1997).
 Presently, the dam and other constructed infrastructure creating Barton Springs Pool inhibit the beneficial flushing of sediment and debris provided by shallow, free-flowing water from the spring outlets and the creek.
 For a given flow, shallow streams and creeks have greater flow velocities and consequently, stronger natural cleansing power.
 In addition, disturbance by episodic flooding is an important feature of streams and rivers (Gordon et al., 2004 and references therein; Poff and Ward, 1989; Resh et al., 1988) and was a natural characteristic of the Barton Springs complex before alteration by humans beginning in the late 1800s.
+Conversely, the Pool elevation is higher than Eliza Spring, with which it is in hydrologic communication, and discharge from Eliza is at least partially dependent upon the Pool elevation at all times.
 The District has no authority or control over the physical conditions and maintenance of the surface-water system that could affect the creeks and spring outlets.